gvp-257/DietSerial/Readme.md

 `print()` and `printP()`, `println` and `printlnP()` mostly wait for the hardware to trundle the bits and bytes out over the wire, and they will return to your code only when the last byte has been handed off to the ATmega's internal hardware serial module for transmission. `flush()` waits for the hardware to tell us that that last byte has been sent.

-## Installation
+## INSTALLATION

 Click the green "Code" button, and choose "Download zip".
 Unzip the downloaded zip file into your Arduino "libraries" folder inside your sketchbook folder.
+If using the Arduino IDE, search for DietSerial in the library manager.

-## Usage
+## USAGE

 Include the file at the top of your sketch: